 “We covered everything from laboratory tests, to collection case management, to referrals,” Mukama explains.
 “Usually for our programs, we have an ECHO session once every two weeks, but because of the nature of the emergency, we were meeting every day.”

-Up to 850 participants in the emergency response ECHO learned best practices from global infectious disease specialists, including World Health Organization physicians, Ugandan researchers and experts in emergency medicine.
+Nearly 850 participants in the emergency response ECHO learned best practices from global infectious disease specialists, including World Health Organization physicians, Ugandan researchers and experts in emergency medicine.
+The outbreak was declared over within four months, with 164 confirmed cases – 34% were fatal.